EdenEast/dots/readme.md

 # Dots

-> the dotfiles for my personal windows and arch linux setup
+> The dotfiles for my personal windows and arch linux setup

 My dot files only requires git to be installed.
 The files will be kept at their intended locations, without making symlinks or copies.